kardenwort/20250913123240-kardenwort-anki-csv-importer/README.md

 ## File Format

+The script is designed to work with a pair of files: a main data file and an optional metadata file.

+### TSV/CSV Data File

 The script works best with a TSV (Tab-Separated Values) or CSV file that includes a header row.

 The first row **must** be a header containing the exact field names of your Anki note type.